manjotmb20/Rdatasets/doc/Stat2Data/rst/Day1Survey.rst

 Details
 ~~~~~~~

-An instructor at a small liberal arts college distributed the a data
+An instructor at a small liberal arts college distributed a data survey
-survey on the first day of class.
-The data for two different sections of
+on the first day of class.
+The data for two different sections of the
-the course are given in this dataset.
+course are given in this dataset.

 Source
 ~~~~~~